cse442-spring-2020-offering/cse442-semester-project-ubnetdef/README.md

 `python deployer.py`

-Note: Sometimes `pyton` may point to python2, so you might have to explicitly run `python3 deployer.py` to run the deployer
+Note: Sometimes `python` may point to python2, so you might have to explicitly run `python3 deployer.py` to run the deployer